Holocaust Remembrance Day (Yom HaShoah)

 Echoes & Reflections

-Echoes & Reflections, Anti-Defamation League Education’s Holocaust Education program in partnership with USC Shoah Foundation and Yad Vashem, provides professional learning opportunities and classroom content to equip educators for effective instruction of the Holocaust and resonant themes of today.
-The content is standards-based, interdisciplinary, personalized, integrated with primary and secondary sources, and customizeable.
+Echoes & Reflections, Anti-Defamation League Education’s Holocaust Education program, provides professional learning opportunities and classroom content to equip educators for effective instruction of the Holocaust and resonant themes of today.

 Never a Bystander & Other Enduring Lessons for Holocaust Remembrance

-Margaret Lincoln shares how the community of Battle Creek, Michigan, has participated in the nationwide effort established by Congress to honor victims of the Holocaust and Nazi persecution.
-She shares Holocaust Remembrance collaborative projects which can be replicated or adapted by other school librarians.
+Margaret Lincoln shares how Battle Creek, Michigan, has participated in the nationwide effort established by Congress to honor victims of the Holocaust and Nazi persecution.
+She shares collaborative projects which can be replicated by school librarians.

 Fighting Anti-Semitism and Anti-Asian Hate Through Books